ckeditor/ckeditor4-docs/docs/guide/dev/features/emoji/README.md

 @todo: "based on" what are they based on?

 Emoji plugin allows for easy inserting emoji characters in a unified, platform independent way.
-Emojis are inserted by typing codes based on @todo in the editor editable.
+Emojis are inserted by typing codes based on [Unicode Short Names](https://unicode.org/emoji/charts/emoji-list.html) in the editor editable.
 Emoji also features autocomplete component that will list available emojis.
 Each identifier should be wrapped in colon `:` characters, like `:slightly_smiling_face:`, `:cat_face:` or `:winking_face:`.

 ## Configuration